Are You Moving To Munich And Need A BAR Registered Removals Company?

 It is rare for expats to spend more than five years in any given location, which means it often makes sense to rent accommodation rather than to buy.
 However, if you do decide to settle there and to purchase a property, you will need to show proof of income and the ability to repay a loan.

-Real estate companies have a selection of properties for sale such as: www.leadingproperties.com/real-estate-sale-germany/
+Real estate companies have a selection of properties for sale or rent such as: www.leadingproperties.com/real-estate-sale-germany/

 Schools if moving to Munich